As you build your site, you should be planning your marketing activity. Without this, you will not succeed.

 Direct traffic (to this we would add brand related traffic)

 These are the people who type in your URL or the name of your brand into Google.
 Getting folk to do this is a function of your offline rating or marketing activity.
 For example, an article in the Sunday supplements can motivate a lot of people to search for your brand.
 Or a catalogue drop.
 Or indeed, word of mouth.
-Or a follow-up to a visit to your shop.
+Or a follow-up to a visit to a shop.

 It is assumed that retailers are already active in this regard – after all, the concept is well understood.
 A wholesaler with no direct route to consumers may struggle with this, however.